writing your emergency care plan

 Who can support you?

 In an emergency, if you or a family member carry an emergency card, then first responders can help you and the person/people you care for.
-MyLiferaft have produced a free option you can use here.
+Here’s a free option you can use, the MyLiferaft emergency card.

-Beyond neighbours, family members and friends, I’d recommend you make a note of the local organisations that could advise or help any person stepping in for you and could connect your elder to support.
-Find useful links here
+Beyond neighbours, family members and friends, I recommend you make a note of the local organisations that could advise or help any person stepping in for you and could connect your elder to support.

 Make sure you notify all the people and organisations you’ve included in the emergency plan and give them each a copy.
 Keep a copy in your and your loved one’s home too, in an obvious place.
 Other tips from Carers UK.